will-byrne-hp/find/docs/_customisation/widgets-dev-docs.md

         },

         getData: function() {
-            return this.documentsCollection.fetch({ // fetch the document based on the saved search
+            return this.documentsCollection.fetch({ // fetch the document collection based on the saved search
                 data: {
                     text: this.queryModel.get('queryText'),
                     max_results: 1,